NolanDaCow/NDC-Config/README.md

 # Personal Config for yours truely :D
 ## (NOTE!
 EVERYTHING IN THIS REPO IS WIP, AND IS FOR MY OWN PERSONAL BENEFIT)
-Prob gonna end up overhalling in a month or so...

 Remember to clone this repo inside ~/.config